 - Beans and Nuts

 White flour is high in carbs, and basically devoid of any nutrition.
-When used in bakes goods, and combined with sugar, it makes many of our favorite sweet treats taboo.
+When used in baked goods, and combined with sugar, it makes many of our favorite sweet treats taboo.
 The starch found in beans and nuts can be a great alternative to white flour in some baked goods.
 Chickpea, almond, and coconut flours are lower in carbs and higher in protein and fiber than traditional white flour.
 Just imagine – brownies, pancakes, even cheesy bread made with alternative flours are now up for grabs!

 - Veggie Variations